 Unfortunately the field of social intelligence hasn’t yet matured enough for this split to occur, so current assessment tools typically lump EI and SI together and call all four “emotional intelligence.”
 This is a convenient start, but it isn’t where the field needs to end up.
 We also need to recognize that the temptations to misuse our emotional and social intelligence grows the stronger our EI and SI become.

 We must also remember that having high intelligence alone, of any kind, is not necessarily adaptive.
-Our intelligence is just one of the Five (I4S) Goals (behaviors, purposes, challenges) of complex systems, as we discussed in Chapter 3.
-Our individual intelligence needs to be balanced by the other four goals that contribute to adaptiveness: innovation (creativity, diversity), interdependence (ethics, collective intelligence), immunity (security, empathy, defensive intelligence), and sustainability (evidence-seeking, health), as we have discussed.
+Our intelligence is just one of the Five (I4S) Goals (behaviors, purposes, challenges) of complex systems, as we discuss in the global and universal foresight section of this Guide.
+Our individual intelligence needs to be balanced by the other four goals that appear to be key contributors to adaptiveness: innovation (creativity, diversity), interdependence (ethics, collective intelligence), immunity (security, empathy, defensive intelligence), and sustainability (evidence-seeking, health), as we have discussed.
 See Janae Ernst’s post (2017) for more on the underappreciated potential for misuse of high emotional intelligence, and be on the lookout for misuse in yourself.

 In the Eight Skills model, Relating well to others (also called relationship building by Gallup), is the skill that is most dependent on good emotional intelligence, and Influencing is the skill most dependent on social intelligence.
 The other six skills can be considered primarily cognitive intelligence.
 Practitioners with good emotional and social skills can go very far in their foresight work and careers.
 Those without such skills very often sabotage themselves, and may not even know why.